Polysubstance Addiction: Definition, Causes, Signs, Effects, And Treatment Methods.

 Aftercare

 Aftercare is an essential part of polysubstance addiction treatment.
 Patients are at a great risk of falling back into the same pit even after full recovery.
-Aftercare like a few therapist sessions and medical check-ups helps to keep the recovery in check.
+Aftercare, like a few therapy sessions and medical check-ups, helps to keep the recovery in check.

 Yes, opioid abuse is more common than methamphetamine in polysubstance use.
-Opioid includes mainly painkillers and narcotics.
+Opioids include mainly painkillers and narcotics.
 Opioid affects the opioid receptors in the brain, blocking any form of pain signals coming to the brain.
 Methamphetamine is a powerful drug that affects the central nervous system.
-Meth is often prescribed during ADHD treatment, but it remains a recreational drug and leads to severe methamphetamine addiction.
+Meth is prescribed during ADHD treatment, but it remains a recreational drug and leads to severe methamphetamine addiction.